ozmursleen/oz-notifier/README.md

 This plugin is gives you ability to show different notifications (info,warning,error etc) based on your needs.

 ## Getting Started
-To get you started you can simply clonse the _oz-notifier_ repository and install dependencies:
+To get you started you can simply clone the _oz-notifier_ repository and install dependencies:

 ### Prerequisites